 The final piece of Journey to the Savage Planet that seals the deal is its design.
-The hyper-colored world of ARY-26 is beautiful and unlike anything, I’ve seen before.
-Additionally, the diversity of both flora and fauna make for no dull moments and will keep you cataloging new creatures, even when they’re just variants on creatures you encountered at the beginning of the game.
+The hyper-colored world of ARY-26 is beautiful, and unlike anything I’ve seen before.
+Additionally, the diversity of both flora and fauna makes for no dull moments and will keep you cataloging new creatures, even when they’re just variants on creatures you encountered at the beginning of the game.
 The best example of this is the Puffbird.
 This round boy is a staple of the game, appearing in almost every area.
 That said, each appearance has the Puffbird changed to fit its new climate.
-Cave dwelling ones are equipped with lights, some have shielded themselves away in amber, others are infected, and others still can be the Alpha Puffbird.
+Cave-dwelling ones are equipped with lights; some have shielded themselves away in amber, others are infected, and others still can be the Alpha Puffbird.
 The creativity displayed in just one species speaks to the lengths that the developers went to create a world that is worthy of exploration.

 Finally, the game also features an online co-op mode which makes the experience even better.
 Like we explained with our demo review out of PAX West 2019.
 While there are some mechanic issues while playing co-op currently and small respawn bugs, I really have no faults with this game, outside my own dislike of drop-in drop-out co-op and not keeping your progress when in a friend’s world.
 That said, this is a personal gripe and one that really doesn’t damper the game.

-Overall Journey to the Savage Planet is a lot of fun, and the open-world serves up a place for you to spend hours in.
-Additionally, the achievements that can be gained while playing are both easy to get and unique to certain situations which make for a fun time for achievement hunters like me.
+Overall Journey to the Savage Planet is a lot of fun, and the open world serves up a place for you to spend hours in.
+Additionally, the achievements that can be gained while playing are both easy to get and unique to certain situations which makes for a fun time for achievement hunters like me.
 The world of ARY-26 is huge, hilarious, and beautiful.
-If you’re in the market for a fun exploration single player or a co-op, this is a must-have to start off your year in gaming.
+If you’re in the market for a fun exploration single-player or a co-op, this is a must-have to start off your year in gaming.